jgrassler/magnum/doc/source/install-guide-from-source.rst

       # su -s /bin/sh -c "/var/lib/magnum/env/bin/magnum-db-manage upgrade" magnum

+9. [optional] Update heat policy to allow magnum list stacks.
+This is only required if the configuration setting `periodic_global_stack_list` is True (False by default).
+Do not adjust Heat's policy.json unless the periodic task causes an unreasonable load on Keystone, since this comes with a security problem: any user with the `admin` role in any project will be able to do a global stack-list across all tenants.

-9. Update heat policy to allow magnum list stacks.
-Edit your heat policy file, usually ``/etc/heat/policy.json``:
+   If you want to do this nonetheless, edit your heat policy file, usually ``/etc/heat/policy.json``:

    .. code-block:: ini